riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 ```<Tag name>, <Value>, <Parameter type 1>=<Parameter name 1>[, <Parameter type 2>=<Parameter name 2>]```

 #### Tag_RISCV_stack_align, 4, uleb128=value
 Tag_RISCV_strict_align records the N-byte stack alignment for this object.
-The default
+The
-value is 16 for RV32I or RV64I, and 4 for RV32E.
+default value is 16 for RV32I or RV64I, and 4 for RV32E.

 The smallest value will be used if object files with different Tag_RISCV_stack_align
 values are merged.

 #### Tag_RISCV_arch, 5, NTBS=subarch
-Tag_RISCV_arch contains the string about the target architecture from the option
+Tag_RISCV_arch contains a string for the target architecture taken from
-`-march`.
-Different architectures will be integrated into a superset when object
+the option `-march`.
+Different architectures will be integrated into a superset
-files are merged.
+when object files are merged.

-Note that the version information of target architecture must be presented
+Note that the version information for target architecture must be presented
-explicitly in the attribute and abbreviation must be expanded.
+explicitly in the attribute and abbreviations must be expanded.
 The version
-information, if not given by `-march`, must be accordance with the default
+information, if not given by `-march`, must agree with the default
 specified by the tool.
-For example, the architecture “RV32I” had to be recorded
+For example, the architecture `RV32I` has to be recorded
 in the attribute as `RV32I2P0` in which `2P0` stands for the default version of
 its based ISA.
 On the other hand, the architecture `RV32G` has to be presented
 as `RV32I2P0_M2P0_A2P0_F2P0_D2P0` in which the abbreviation `G` is expanded
 to the IMAFD combination with default versions of the standard extensions.

 #### Tag_RISCV_unaligned_access, 6, uleb128=value
-Tag_RISCV_unaligned_access denotes the code generation policy for this object file.
+Tag_RISCV_unaligned_access denotes the code generation policy for this object
+file.
 Its values are defined as follows:
  - 0: This object does not allow any unaligned memory accesses.
  - 1: This object allows unaligned memory accesses.